 Much of the success most major brands enjoy nowadays was built from the simple theory of repetition.
 Just think about some of the common products that most of us automatically associate with a certain brand, all because they offer us the same experience regardless of where we are.

 Consistency builds equity, which pertains to the level of value your company has based on consumer perception.
 When you use a unified visual and verbal identity throughout all of your communications, audiences will eventually associate a distinct concept to your business!
 It makes identifying your brand amongst a sea of competition much easier!

 With personalization and exceptional customer service, all the rage in both the b2b and b2c business, decision makers are expecting more from their b2b partners.
 As a result, b2b companies are using their brands to offer more value to their services!

 A recent Harvard Business Review report revealed that 73% of company owners believe that investing in customer experience plays a critical role in improving their business performance.
 Build loyalty by going above and beyond what your brand offers.
 With stronger relationships with your customers, you can almost guarantee referrals that can lead to improved sales!

 What does all this mean for the future?
 As more companies step up their efforts to build strong B2B brands, we expect we’ll see more innovation in ways that convey value to both primary and secondary audiences.

-Some of these efforts will likely look more like B2C efforts, including smarter content marketing and more seamless experiences using mobile technology.
+Some of these B2B branding efforts will likely look more like B2B and B2C efforts, including smarter content marketing and more seamless experiences using mobile technology.
 They will likely energize employees for greater engagement.
 They will grow faster than competitors: How strong your brand can make the difference between negotiating price reductions and capturing price premiums, and between merely holding onto core volume and finding the next opportunity.
 These strengthened brands will have that extra edge, providing an intangible value that goes one step further than price or function.